wp-plugins/hotspots/readme.txt

 == Description ==

-HotSpots is a plugin which draws a heat map of mouse clicks and touch screen taps overlayed on your webpage allowing you to improve usability by analysing user behaviour.
-This can give insight into which buttons or links are popular and easy to use including the effectiveness of advertising placement.
 Google Analytics can show you what page a visitor went to, but HotSpots will show you which link a visitor clicked to get there.
+This can also give insight into which buttons or links are popular and easy to use including the effectiveness of advertising placement.

 = Features =
 * Saves mouse click and touch screen tap information